 - Publishers: UC Berkeley-based Center, Organized Research Unit or Department publishing an open access book or journal on the eScholarship platform.

 Criteria: Publications must be made freely available at the time of initial publication.
 No embargo periods.

 Publications: Any open access publication, or hybrid journal offering a paid access option.

 Application Process: Requests for funding may be made before or immediately upon acceptance or publication.
 We request that authors or publishers with sufficient funding from grants or contracts not apply for BRII funds.
 Authors and publishers with more than one publication may apply for funds more than once but should submit separate applications.
 Application information and materials are available at the BRII website.

 Funding: The Library will work with applicants to see that reimbursement is properly made.
 BRII improves access to UCB research by providing funds to help cover costs associated with open access.
-Due to restricted funds, there is a limit of $4500 (for authors and journal publishers) and $6000 (for book publishers) in BRII funds each year.
+January 2014: Due to the popularity of the BRII program, we are only able to fund one application per calendar year.
 For a list of OA publishers, see the Selective List of Open Access Fees.
 This list is annotated with important information about discounts available to Berkeley authors.

 ¹ These principles and a set of six recommendations flowing from the Conference are available in an executive summary.